Chapter 8. Collections and Enumerators

 16};

-As with CComEnumImpl
+As with CComEnumImpl,

-keeps an m_spUnk
+IEnumOnSTLImpl keeps an m_spUnk pointer.
+However,

-pointer should
+unlike CComEnumImpl, the m_spUnk pointer should

-keeps no m_dwFlags
+that IEnumOnSTLImpl keeps no m_dwFlags member

 data.
 It has no option for copying the data from the collection.